Rmsharks4/Humour-Detection/README.md

 3. Convulational neural networks:

     The code given in Yoon Kim's code for [CNN for sentence classification](https://github.com/yoonkim/CNN_sentence) was used.
-After being trained on googles word2vec dataset, our dataset was used for testing purposes.
+The pre-trained [Google's news corpus](https://code.google.com/archive/p/word2vec/) word vector representations are used.

 ###Results:
 Accuracy scores achieved were as follows: